 And I didn’t want the government getting their paws on a massive portion of my tiny estate.

-This book clearly lays out the fundamentals for effectively transferring estates and wealth.
+This book clearly lays out the fundamentals of effectively transferring estates and wealth.
 The authors' goals in this book are to prepare beneficiaries for inherited wealth by looking at the person who is being entrusted as the organizer of the estate, rather than just the sole recipient.
 They focus on the transfer of opportunities that have the potential to last over multiple generations.

 Unlike other books that work with the benefactor to effectively plan his estate, this book focuses on preparing the beneficiaries who are receiving the wealth.
 While the advice is practical, it is also meaningful because the approach looks past the immediate future.
 It also goes beyond talking only about wealth and assets and teaches lessons about family values, long-term visions, and goals.